spdk/spdk/lib/bdev/virtio/README.md

 it can pass due to the VHOST_MEMORY_MAX_NREGIONS limit of 8.

 Use the following configuration file snippet to enumerate a virtio-scsi PCI device and present its LUNs as bdevs.
-Currently it will only work with a single PCI device.

 ~~~{.sh}
 [Virtio]